-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Irina Lunin, the Vice President of Research & Development at Blueprint Software Systems, shares some insights on assessing business process improvement strategies for your company.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Irina Lunin, the Vice President of Research & Development at Blueprint Software Systems, shares some insights on assessing business process improvement strategies for your company.

 The processes used to get work done continually evolve to maximize efficiency while reducing costs.
 More and more enterprises are turning to business process analysis (BPA) to meet this challenge head-on.
 BPA provides a more holistic version of the traditional business process management model.
 BPA provides a structure for documenting how work gets done, analyzing that work, assessing its value, and, ultimately, executing better processes through a process improvement strategy.

 By relying on data to identify business processes and determine the best ways to improve them through alignment with its business objectives, BPA can continuously increase efficiency, lower costs, and drive higher value.
 However, enterprises need to employ appropriate BPA techniques and process improvement strategies to get there.
 Generally, enterprises should apply five analysis techniques to their BPA efforts to realize immediate results and make better business decisions regarding their business processes.

 - A Value Analysis enables a business to quantify the value a process is currently delivering.
 Value analysis uses metrics like duration, cost, resources, and decision probabilities to attribute value to the work represented by each method, helping ensure the process delivers maximum value and aligns with overall business objectives.

 - A Gap Analysis identifies the discrepancy between where a process currently stands and where the organization wants it to be, making it easier to implement changes and solve that gap.
 Gap analysis works hand-in-hand with value analysis to help companies determine how much a process should be delivered and what changes—i.e., quicker execution times, variances, or using fewer resources—are needed to make that happen.